ISEMS/ISEMS-ESP32/BEGINNER-HOWTO.md

 In case the boot process has to be interrupted, type stop() and press ENTER now.

+##### Using FTP via WiFi

+Remember that FTP credentials can be sniffed in a public WiFi network.

+* Enable the FTP server with the HTTP Command `http://device/ftp+key`

+* Upload the file `config.lua` with a FTP program using the credentials *admin* and the ftp password listed in *config.lua* (default: *ftppass123*)

+* Check whether the upload has finished successfully.

+* Reboot the device with the HTTP command `http://device/reboot+key`

-# Using the sha256'ed webkey option
+# Using the safe(r) sha256'ed webkey option

 This method provides a primitive cryptographic authentication method (*Digest Auth*) to avoid untrusted people on an open network taking control over the device.